 - SL = Sal

-I haven’t been to Maio and Boa Vista, but I think they’d be MA = Maio and BV = Boa Vista.
+I haven’t been to Maio and Boa Vista, but I think they’re MA = Maio and BV = Boa Vista.
 You can confirm/correct me by leaving a comment if you’ve been to these islands (I’d highly appreciate that).

 So why do you see so many vehicles registered on other islands on your island?
 Because you can actually transport road vehicles onto (many, if not most) ferries.
 Inter-island shipping of vehicles isn’t so weird in Cabo Verde.

-It only happened to me once (on Santo Antão island), but I got into the vehicle with a man who behaved strangely and reeked of alcohol.
+It only happened to me once (on Santo Antão island).
+I got into a vehicle with a man who behaved strangely and reeked of alcohol.
 I sat in the passenger’s seat next to him, while my partner sat in the back.

 In Cabo Verde, there are a lot of driving schools with many people taking lessons.
 They’re usually driving around town, usually around the only roundabout.
 To learn parallel parking, they use a designated area with poles to practice.
 This is because there aren’t

 I’m mentioning driving schools because there’s only one other country in the world where I’ve seen so many driving school vehicles: Albania.
 It’s usually a phenomenon that pops up when governments start to prioritize road safety more and more.
 Rather than having lots of untrained, inexperienced drivers just hit the road like that, they encourage education.
 This form of regulation is a good thing!

 Can I hitchhike the big TUI buses when they’re empty?